peasantbird/tp/docs/UserGuide.md

 <br>

-* All commands and prefixes ignore case. parameters however, are case-sensitive. <br>
+* All commands and prefixes ignore case.
+Parameters however, are case-sensitive. <br>
   e.g. if the command specifies `buyer n/NAME`, `BUYER N/NAME` is also acceptable.

 * Extra parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>